 How have you been taking care of yourself—physically, psychologically, spiritually, etc.?
 What are your best strategies?

-To be honest, at the beginning of the school year I didn’t do a very good job of self-care at all.
+At the beginning of the school year, I didn’t do a very good job of self-care.
 I wasn’t sleeping.
-I was constantly worried and full of stress.
+I was constantly worried and stressed.
 I didn’t take time to eat three meals a day and was a complete workaholic.
 Fear of the unknown was overwhelming.

 I quickly realized that I needed to take better care of myself, and I started by focusing on the physical.
-I contacted a former student who is now a personal trainer, and she taught me how to track and manage my water consumption and eating habits (because as it turned out, I was only consuming half the calories that my body actually needed to function at full capacity, which was undoubtedly due to work-related stress.)
-She also planned a series of workouts to help me release stress, which improved my sleep patterns significantly.
+I contacted a former student who is now a personal trainer, and she taught me how to track and manage my water consumption and eating habits (because as it turned out, I was only consuming half the calories that my body actually needed to function at full capacity, which was undoubtedly due to work-related stress).
+She also planned a series of workouts to help me release tension, which significantly improved my sleep patterns.

-Psychologically, I started focusing on the things that brought me joy outside of work, and I made a commitment to be intentional about finding ways to incorporate those joys into each day.
-Nothing brings me more joy than my animals, and after I wrapped up my dissertation in December, my husband and I decided to add a new rescue pup to our family, which brings our total of furry friends to three dogs and one cat.
+Psychologically, I started focusing on the things that brought me joy outside of work, and I committed to being intentional about incorporating those joys into each day.
+Nothing brings me more joy than my animals, and after I wrapped up my dissertation in December, my husband and I decided to add a new rescue pup to our family, bringing our total to three dogs and one cat.
 This puppy has been so good for my soul.

 Spiritually, I’ve been doing a lot of reading and reflecting on how to be kinder to myself—not such a perfectionist, not such a workaholic, etc. I’m learning that it’s just as important to take time to appreciate the quiet, to be alone with my thoughts, and to be intentional about kind self-talk.
 It has helped to center me during this chaotic year.